jsutinYoung/cloudiq-front/README.md

 Without the HTTP interceptor, the Token has to be placed in a header of every HTTP API backend call.
 Interceptor centralize and save coding.

-6. Route Guard:
+c.
+Route Guard:
    I add a route guard to the home component by creating a guard component called auth-guard using canActivate interface.

-7. Error Page:
+d.
+Error Page:
    I also create an error page component for any url does not exist in this app.

-8. Validation:
+e.
+Validation:
    Validations are added to both email and password input.
 Error message appears when certain criteria aren't met.

 #------------------------------------------------------------------------------------------

-List of files I created for this app:
+5.List of files I created for this app:

+a.
 Frontend:

-1. components:
+  components:
    - error-page
    - home
    - login
    - app

-2. services:
+  services:
    - auth
    - token

-3. others:
+  others:
    - auth-interceptor
    - auth-guard

+b.
 Backend:

-1. backend server - index.js
+   backend server - index.js
-2. mock user list - users.json
+   mock user list - users.json